 - 7.1 The Board of Governors operates by governors taking majority decisions at quorate meetings.
-Therefore, a decision of the Board, even when it is not unanimous, is a decision taken by the governors collectively and each individual governor has a duty to stand by it, irrespective of presence at the meeting of the Board when the decision was taken. - 7.2 If a governor disagrees with a decision taken by the Board the matter of disagreement should be discussed at the meeting.
-If a governor strongly disagrees, the Chair should be consulted, and if necessary, the matter raised with the Board at its next meeting.
+Therefore, a decision of the Board, even when it is not unanimous, is a decision taken by the governors collectively and each individual governor has a duty to stand by it, irrespective of presence at the meeting of the Board when the decision was taken. - 7.2 If a governor, not present at a meeting when a decision is taken, subsequently disagrees with that decision they should discuss the matter with the Chair of the Board who will determine the course of action to be taken.